nsmsn/personal-site-v2/src/about/index.md

 I am a public sector communication designer with over a decade of professional experience.
 I spend most of my day designing, building, and maintaining websites at a large public university.

-I also occasionally contribute pixels, code, and CMS know-how for small projects, independent artists and other worthy causes.
+I also occasionally contribute my graphic design and web development skills for small projects, independent artists and other worthy causes.
 I’m married to [Eleanor](https://eleanoraldrich.com), who makes paintings.
 We live in Knoxville with our daughter and our dog.

 See what I’m up to [now](/now/).